nrwl/nx/docs/shared/features/cache-task-results.md

 - drastically **speeds up your task execution times** while developing locally and even more [in CI](/ci/features/remote-cache)
 - **saves you money on CI/CD costs** by reducing the number of tasks that need to be executed

-Nx **restores the terminal output, along with the files and artifacts** created from running the task (e.g., your build or dist directory).
+Nx **restores both the terminal output and the files** created from running the task (e.g., your build or dist directory).
 If you want to learn more about the conceptual model behind Nx's caching, read [How Caching Works](/concepts/how-caching-works).

 ## Define Cacheable Tasks